 This page is for people who manage events, usually academic or Continuing Education, at which speakers must disclose any financial interests or potential conflicts of interest.

-Beyond that “day job” my independent work continues, giving speeches for many clients, some of whom are businesses, but none of whom represents an on-going relationship or that skews my perspective as an evangelist for patient engagement.
+I give speeches for many clients, some of whom are businesses, but none of whom represents an on-going relationship with me or that skews my perspective as an evangelist for patient engagement.
 To represent that situation clearly and accurately I use the following text, which was accepted by the BMJ for my participation on its Patient Panel (2014-2020).

 As an evangelist for a new view of medicine, I give speeches for a living: a full time professional speaker, I receive speaking fees (honoraria) from conference organisers.
 I retain full editorial control over the content of my speeches, as would be expected for an evangelist: I ask my sponsor what subjects interest them, and I present my views (and only my views) on the topics.